Chinese police plan to board vessels in disputed seas

-BEIJING Police in the southern Chinese island province of Hainan will board and search ships which enter into what China considers its territorial waters in the disputed South China Sea, state media said on Thursday, a move likely to add to tensions.
+BEIJING Police in the southern Chinese island province of Hainan will board and search ships which enter into what China considers its territorial waters in the disputed South China Sea, state media said on Thursday, a move which could raise tensions further.

 The South China Sea is Asia's biggest potential military trouble spot with several Asian countries claiming sovereignty.